CSS, PMS Solved Essays | Can the Single National Curriculum pave the way for the desired ideological integration in Pakistani Society?

 8- Conclusion

 The amelioration of human civilizations, without any doubt, is indebted to education, for it is through the art of learning and teaching that nearly all innovations have become attainable.
 It is because education is the potent force that paves the way for shaping an individual’s values, beliefs, and attitudes and, beyond everything, can contribute to forming a shared sense of identity and integration.
 Nonetheless, an effective curriculum is education’s backbone, helping it reach unsurpassable advancement, especially nation-building.
 Conversely, in Pakistan, the dilemma of the curriculum has remained in shambles.
 It, however, is a permeating view that the Single National Curriculum (SNC) – uniform curricula for all – would prove to be a step in the right direction to tackle the curriculum puzzle, reduce the education apartheid, and, most of all, pave the way for ideological integration.
 For instance, by providing a uniform curriculum, the SNC can enhance social cohesion and national unity.
-Suffice it to say; it can foster ideological unification by bridging the gap between public, private, and madrasa schools, overcoming regional disparities in standardized education, and teaching a sense of belonging and coexistence.
+Suffice it to say that it can foster ideological unification by bridging the gap between public, private, and madrasa schools, overcoming regional disparities in standardized education, and teaching a sense of belonging and coexistence.
 Nevertheless, achieving ideological integration through SNC is not without its challenges.
 To elaborate, ethnolinguistic and religious sectarianism, budgetary constraints, and lack of focus on capacity building and administration systems are some challenges in achieving ideological integration.
-Putting two and two together, there’s a dire to strike the right balance between diversity and uniformity chained with teachers’ training, capacity building, and an adequate budget to meet the requirements of the SNC policy.
+Putting two and two together, there’s a dire need to strike the right balance between diversity and uniformity, which is chained with teachers’ training, capacity building, and an adequate budget to meet the requirements of the SNC policy.
 The essay elaborates on how the SNC can pave the way for the desired ideological integration in Pakistani Society, along with the challenges and their possible solutions.

 “Education is not an affair of telling and being told, but an active and constructive process”